Orioles score 9 runs in eighth inning, rally past Royals 9-8

 TRAINER’S ROOM

 Orioles: 1B/DH Trey Mancini (oblique) is still sidelined with soreness.
-Manager Brandon Hyde hopes he can get in the lineup over the next couple of days. … RHP Hunter Harvey is dealing with a right triceps strain and remains on his rehab assignment with Triple-A Norfolk.
+Hyde hopes he can get in the lineup over the next couple of days. … RHP Hunter Harvey is dealing with a right triceps strain and remains on his rehab assignment with Triple-A Norfolk.
 “I don’t know if it’s season-ending or not,” Hyde said.

 UP NEXT